 "You date your projector, but you marry your screen."
 Not sure who actually said this, but we would agree.

 With that in mind, consider these 3 things:

 - Size of the room where you'll be using your projector

 - Whether you want the screen in view at all times

 How big the screen should be is really up to you - and of course the wall it will be hanging on or in front of.
 Generally speaking, you're getting a projector because you want a big picture, so we recommend you go as big as you can without giving yourself a headache.
-Our projector experts can assist you in figuring out the perfect size, but as a basic rule, you want the screen to be just a bit smaller than the distance to the front row seating.
-For example, you should be able to sit at least 10 feet away from a 120 inch screen.
-But everyone's prefences are different, so just take this as a general recommendation.
+Our projector experts can assist you in figuring out the perfect size, but as a basic rule, you want the screen to be around 2/3 the distance to the front row seating.
+For example, if you get a 120 inch (10 foot) screen, you should be sitting around 16 feet away.
+But everyone's preferences are different, so just take this as a general recommendation.
 Pro tip: If you're watching 4K content, you can sit a few feet closer.